- Hide menu

 Do you cook?

-Raw sunflower seed lecithin contains a high level of choline, which breaks up cholesterol in the body and it is vital for the proper functioning of the brain.
+Raw sunflower seed lecithin contains a high level of choline, which breaks up cholesterol in the body, and it is vital for the proper functioning of the brain.
 Unlike soy lecithin, sunflower lecithin is 100% raw!
-The dark, syrupy lecithin is cold pressed, meaning that no heat or solvents are used during extraction.
-Sunflower lecithin is useful in maintaining normal cholesterol levels as part of a low cholesterol diet and is also a rich source of phosphatidylcholine for the prevention of gallstones.
+The dark, syrupy lecithin is cold-pressed, meaning that no heat or solvents are used during extraction.
+Sunflower lecithin is useful in maintaining healthy cholesterol levels as part of a low cholesterol diet and is also a rich source of phosphatidylcholine for the prevention of gallstones.
 The high levels of choline are necessary for healthy liver and brain function.
-Sunflower lecithin is great when added to smoothies, soups and sauces.
-It also is very useful as a thickening agent.
+Sunflower lecithin is excellent when added to smoothies, soups, and sauces.
+It also is instrumental as a thickening agent.

 Love Raw Foods™ products contain only the ingredients that nature intended, free of any preservatives or additives.
 From chocolate to fruits to our famous raw nut and seed butters, our vast array of organic superfoods are sure to satisfy any craving.
 Creating these recipes in small batches helps us to ensure that you are getting the freshest product possible.
 Just one taste and you will understand why we Love Raw Foods™!